Cheating in bridge: Mike Passell, 2015: Accusation, finding of ethical violations

 Passell admitted to fouling the board and failing to call the tournament director immediately.
-However, the Appeals and Charges Committee amended the section under which the sentencing guidelines applied and replaced the previous sentencing decision with a 14-day suspension starting December 20, 2015 and forfeiture of the 15.40 masterpoints earned at the event.
+However, the Appeals and Charges Committee amended the section under which the sentencing guidelines applied.
+The Ethical Oversight Committee applied section E13 of the Code of Disciplinary Regulations, and the Appeals and Charges Committee applied section E18.
+They replaced the previous sentencing decision with a 14-day suspension starting 20 December 2015 and forfeiture of the 15.40 masterpoints earned at the event.

 Boye Brogeland campaign against cheating, 2015

 In August 2015 at the Chicago NABC, Norwegian player Boye Brogeland lost a match on appeal against the Israeli players Lotan Fisher and Ron Schwartz, his former teammates at previous North American Bridge Championships.
 Brogeland reviewed the BBO records for the match and became convinced that they were using illegal methods to exchange information about their hands.
 He went on to publicly accuse Schwartz and Fisher via a website posting.

 The initiative garnered support from others and Brogeland received tips that other top players were also cheating.
 Brogeland and others investigated further and posted their analysis and conclusions on internet websites.
 Ultimately, this caused teams from Israel, Monaco, and Germany to withdraw from the upcoming 2015 Bermuda Bowl and a pair from the Polish team had their credentials for that event withdrawn at the last minute.
 The following four partnerships were ultimately sanctioned by their respective governing bodies.